CraigglesO/ut-extensions/README.md

 });

 metadata.on("next", (index) => {
-  //index specifies which metadata piece to request next });
+  // index specifies which metadata piece to request next });

+metadata.on("meta_r", (payload) => {
+  // Buffer message to send back with the dictionary response and trailer });

+// Prepare metadata handshake buffer for incoming peers let buf = metadata.prepHandshake();

 ```